liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/04-overrides/resource-bundle-override.markdown

-This example overrides the default `javax.portlet.title.com_liferay_login_web_portlet_LoginPortlet` language key for @product@'s default Login portlet.
-After deploying this sample to @product@, the Login portlet's *Sign In* title is modified to display *Login Portlet Override*.
+This example overrides the default `javax.portlet.title.com_liferay_login_web_portlet_LoginPortlet` language key for @sharepoint@'s default Login portlet.
+After deploying this sample to @sharepoint@, the Login portlet's *Sign In* title is modified to display *Login Portlet Override*.